FissoreD/elpi-formalization/theories/notes.md

 - rule (`R`): A rule is a record containing a head of type `Tm` and a body, which is a list of atoms.
   > Note: A rule always contains goals in conjunction.
 This is an important
-  > property of a "valid state."
+  > property of a "valid tree."
 - substitution (`Sigma`): A function mapping variable identifiers to terms.
 - program (`program`): A record consisting of a list of rules, modes, and signatures (the last two fields are not relevant for now).